Samir204/Samir204/README.md

-## Hi there 👋
+## 👋 Hey, I'm Samir
-I'm Samir, a 21 year old Computer Science student at the University of Minho in Braga, Portugal.
-I enjoy studying and programming operating systems, and I'm currently focusing on algorithms and data structures.
+I'm a Computer Science student at the University of Minho (Braga, Portugal) with a strong focus on **operating systems, algorithms, and low-level programming**.

-Programming Languages:
+I enjoy building efficient systems and exploring how hardware and software interact — from process scheduling to memory management.

+Core Skills:
 <p align="center">
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=c,java,haskell,matlab,apple" />